 Primarily made up of secondary forest, it is home to a rich biodiversity of plant life and animals.
 Among the unique habitats found in the Central Catchment Nature Reserve is one of the last remaining patches of primary freshwater swamp forest, the Nee Soon Swamp Forest.

-Crisscrossing the Central Catchment Nature Reserve are a network of trails.
+Crisscrossing the Central Catchment Nature Reserve is a network of trails.
 Using these tracks, it possible to make your way across from MacRitchie Reservoir Park across to Upper Thomson or even to Bukit Timah.

 The attractions within the Central Catchment Nature Reserve include the TreeTop Walk and Jelutong Tower in the heart of the forest.
 On the fringes of the reserve are parks such as MacRitchie Reservoir Park and Windsor Nature Park.